Aishaharrash/holbertonschool-machine_learning/README.md

 Machine learning
 ================
-practicing math skills through hands-on projects.
+building the foundations of Machine learning skills